Woman looking at spam comments from her Showit website and WordPress blog

 Even if the comments look like they’re coming from your own account, showing you as the original author, they haven’t actually been inside your account.

 But don’t worry, they can’t access your account or blog content, it just looks that way.
+Phew!

 I don’t even have a comment form on my Showit blog

-You might be confused wondering how the hell can bots comment if there’s no form on the site.
+You might be confused wondering how the hell can bots comment if there’s no comment form on your website.
+This is what catches a lot of people out.

-They don’t care what your site looks like, and they can’t see your pretty blog design like we can.
+These bots don’t care what your site actually looks like, and they can’t see your pretty blog design like we can.
+They just access the hidden code, and that’s how they’re able to leave comments without a form.

 Yep, definitely creepy!

-How Showit blogs work (a quick overview)
+How Showit blogs work

 Incase you didn’t already know, your Showit site handles the design side of your website, but your blog content lives in WordPress.